 2015 event highlights

 - Friday 21 August, 6pm: Dorothy Kuya Slavery Remembrance Lecture by Ndaba Mandela at the Dr Martin Luther King Jnr building, Albert Dock.
 Tickets are free but booking is essential for this event.
-Details of how to book your free ticket will be available soon.
+You can book your free ticket via Eventbrite.